Moray: History

-The name, first attested around 970 as Moreb, and in Latinised form by 1124 as Moravia, derives from the earlier Celtic forms *mori 'sea' and *treb 'settlement' (c.f.
-Welsh môr-tref).
+The name, first attested around 970 as Moreb, and in Latinised form by 1124 as Moravia, derives from the earlier Celtic forms *mori 'sea' and *treb 'settlement' (cf. Welsh môr-tref).

-During the Middle Ages, the Province of Moray was much larger than the modern council area, also covering much of what is now Highland and Aberdeenshire.
-During this period Moray may for a time have been either an independent kingdom or a highly autonomous vassal of Alba.
-In the early 12th century, Moray was defeated by David I of Scotland following a conflict with Óengus of Moray, and rule over the area was passed to William fitz Duncan.
+During the Middle Ages, the Province of Moray was much larger than the modern council area, also covering much of what is now Highland.
+During this period Moray's status fluctuated; it was sometimes an independent kingdom, and at other times a vassal of Alba (early Scotland) to the south.
+In the early 12th century, Moray's last independent ruler, Óengus of Moray, was defeated by David I of Scotland, and the area was then absorbed into the Kingdom of Scotland.
+It was divided into the shires of Elginshire, Nairnshire and the mainland parts of Inverness-shire.
+Elginshire was seen as the core of the old Moray territory and so was often informally called Moray.
+In 1919 Elginshire County Council renamed the county Moray.